Academic Policies & Regulations

 Adult students at both campuses of Saint Peter’s University/SPCS division have advisors available to them throughout their academic career.
 The advisor’s approval of courses is required before a student may register for any term.
 Registration dates for each term are listed in the annual Academic Calendar which appears in the course schedules published for each term.
 Students who register after the official registration periods noted in the Academic Calendar must pay a late registration fee.

 Students may be administratively deregistered from some or all of their courses if they fail to complete by published deadlines appropriate forms and processes required to properly register for courses, if they fail to complete by published deadlines all requested financial forms and arrangements with the University, if they lack appropriate course prerequisites, or if they fail to attend class.

 Registration Between Schools

 SPCS students may not register for semester courses.
 Students in semester-based programs may not register for winter trimester courses.
-Traditional day students are not permitted to take more than two quad courses.
+Traditional day students are not permitted to take more than two quad courses unless an exception is approved by the Dean.
 First year students are not allowed to register between schools.